 - Inflammation-reducing medication

 - Removal of the inflamed section of the intestine through surgery

 Why does misdiagnosis occur?

 Misdiagnosis can occur for various different reasons.
 If a substandard level of care is delivered from a medical professional it is possible that they may be held liable.
-Some of the reasons why misdiagnosis can occur include:
+Here are some of the reasons why misdiagnosis can occur :

 - Failure to identify and investigate symptoms to an adequate level

 - Mistakes by junior members of the medical team due to a lack of supervision

 - Misinterpretation of test results such as MRI scans, X-rays and CT scans